Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 • Every tag lives in exactly one category — no crossover (e.g., STAGE: Phone Screen, not just Phone Screen)

-• Enforce the convention in onboarding — new team members should never create freeform tags without dictionary approval
+• Enforce the convention in onboarding — new team members never create freeform tags without dictionary approval

 • Use consistent capitalization and punctuation; STAGE: Interview Scheduled and interview-scheduled are invisible duplicates that break filter logic